-The Themaltake V200 comes with 4 included 120mm fans, three of which are front RGB fans.
-Thermaltake includes a hub to control the RGB and there is an included RGB button in the front I/O. The fourth fan is at the rear of the case and is not RGB.
+The Thermaltake V200 comes with 4 included 120mm fans, three of which are front RGB fans.
+Thermaltake includes a hub to control the RGB, and there is an included RGB button in the front I/O. The fourth fan is at the rear of the case and is not RGB.

 The front of the case does have a vent at the front right side of the case for the three front fans.
-It doesn’t do the greatest job at providing air for the fans but it is there.
+The vent doesn’t do the greatest job of providing air for the fans but it’s there.

-Cooling can be improved a bit by moving the fans to the inside of the chassis as they will have a better chance at the ventilation that is provided.
+The cooling potential can be improved by moving the front fans to the inside of the chassis.
+Doing this step will give the fans a better chance of accessing the ventilation that’s provided.

-As for radiator support the Thermaltake V200 supports up to a 280mm at the front of the case and up to a 120mm radiator at the rear of the case.
-It doesn’t have support for a radiator at the top of the case which is a shame but I believe there just isn’t enough clearance.
-The top of the case does have support for either two 120mm fans or two 140mm fans.
+The Thermaltake V200 supports up to a 280mm radiator at the front of the case, and up to a 120mm radiator at the rear of the case.
+The V200 doesn’t support a radiator at the top of the case, which is a shame, but I believe there isn’t enough clearance, especially if you were to have tall ram.
+The top of the case does have support for either two 120mm fans or two 140mm fans

 Cleaning The Thermaltake V200 RGB

-Cable management in the Thermaltake V200 Tempered Glass RGB case is fairly easy but a bit weird in places.
-Some of the cut outs don’t really line up how you would like them.
-Overall not a huge deal but at this price point it should be a nicer experience.
+Cable management in the Thermaltake V200 Tempered Glass RGB case is pretty easy but a bit weird in places.
+Some of the cutouts don’t line up how you would like them.
+Overall not a huge deal but at this price point, it should be a nicer experience.

 Final Thoughts On The Thermaltake V200 Tempered Glass RGB

 After spending some time on this case I feel as though it should be coming in at a lower price point.
-At its current price there are just to many other better options.
-There are other cases that are more refined in terms of features they include as well as overall design.
-If this case were targeting a lower tier bracket then I would have a different opinion as I would feel you would be getting some good features at a really budget friendly price point.
+At its current price, there are just too many other better options.
+Other cases in this price bracket are more refined in terms of features they include as well as the overall design.
+If this case were targeting a lower-tier price bracket, then I would have a different opinion as I would feel you would be getting some great features at a budget-friendly price point.

-As it is though there is a lot of competition offering better options.
-If for some reason however you are in love with the look of this case or for some other reason then OK.
-Its not a bad case if you aren’t focused on high airflow.
-Its just that there is cases with better features out there at this price point.
-If your looking for a mid tower that won’t break the bank and has high airflow potential check out my review of the MasterCase H500P from Cooler Master.
+As it stands though, there’s a lot of competition offering better options.
+If for some reason, however, you’re in love with the look of this case or you have another reason, then so be it.
+It’s not a bad case if you aren’t focused on high airflow.
+It’s just that there are cases with better features out there at this price point.
+If you’re looking for a mid-tower that won’t break the bank and has high airflow potential check out my review of the MasterCase H500P from Cooler Master.

-Note: If you move the front fans to the inside of the chassis instead of where they are on the outside.
-The vent will have a better chance at feeding the fans with air.
+Note: If you move the front fans to the inside of the chassis instead of where they are on the outside, the vent will have a better chance of being able to feed the fans with fresh air.
 This one step will change this case from a poor performer to a decent performer.
-The case should come like this out of the box and in my opinion makes it worth buying if your looking for a combination of looks and performance.
+The case should come configured like this out of the box and in my opinion, makes it worth buying if you’re looking for a combination of looks and performance